HOWTO: Get in to grad school for science, engineering, math and computer science

 Ten application tips

 1. Contact a faculty member you'd like to work with.
 Email them a month or so before you apply.
+[Please read my guidelines on how to send email.]
 Tell them you were considering applying, and you're curious about the research opportunities available in the field.
 Comment intelligently on some research that faculty member has done.
 Attach any research you've done, and briefly summarize your research interests.
 That faculty member can then make sure your application receives a thorough review.
-Bear in mind that professers receive lots of form-letter spam from prospective students.
+Bear in mind that professors receive lots of form-letter spam from prospective students.
 It's painfully obvious when the email is form-letter spam, and most professors will summarily discard it.

 2. Be brief.
 Even "lowly ranked" schools will receive hundreds or even thousands of applications for a few dozen slots.
 Most applications are skimmed first, and read only if something catches the reviewer's eye.
 Bold-facing items can help catch a reviewer's attention.
 There simply isn't time to read long-winded applications.